 The T.W.
 Lewis Center for Personal Development has put together a Personal Development Guide that we update for each semester.
 This guide is a useful comparison of the aspects of personal development that are covered in the courses, experiences, speaker series and workshops offered by the T.W.
 Lewis Center for Personal Development.
 The skills represented are the top skills desired by employers upon graduation, as identified by the National Association of Colleges and Employers.

 The courses offered in the T.W.
-Lewis Center for Personal Development are one-credit HON194 courses, and are open to all Barrett students, regardless of campus, year, or major.
+Lewis Center for Personal Development are HON courses, and are open to all Barrett students, regardless of campus, year, or major.
 The current course topics are as follows.
 Click on each course to view the Fall 2020 sections available for registration.

 The Lewis Center speaker series brings dynamic and inspiring industry and/or community leaders to give students a chance to hear from them and have community dialogue.
 Speakers will share their story to inspire and educate, and many will also lend their perspective on difficult topics such as overcoming adversity, making difficult decisions, making mistakes, and much more.